devmaroy/samplestory/README.md

 <br />
 Personal project based on React, Gatsby and Wordpress Rest API.

-This project is used as a little demonstration of my skills and for evolving my knowledge as a web developer.

 You can modify and use this project or certain components if you wish.

 For any questions feel free to contact me at marek@matejovic.cz